solana-foundation/developer-content/developers/guides/javascript/compressed-nfts.md

   "Compressed NFTs use the Bubblegum program from Metaplex to cheaply and securely store NFT metadata using State Compression on Solana."
 keywords:
+  - merkle tree
+  - ReadApi
+difficulty: intermediate
+tags:
   - compression
-  - merkle tree
-  - read api
   - metaplex
 ---